What Actually Builds Speed: Dry Fire or Live Fire?

 Frequently Asked Questions

-How can I build speed in USPSA competition without sacrificing accuracy?
+How can I improve my speed in USPSA competition?

-Both are crucial.
-Dry fire is excellent for building efficient habits and correcting inefficiencies without ammo cost.
-Live fire then tests these habits, reveals problems, which can then be addressed back in dry fire, creating a continuous improvement cycle.
+Dry fire is crucial for building efficient habits and correcting inefficiencies without using ammo.
+Live fire tests these habits, reveals problems, which are then addressed back in dry fire, creating a continuous improvement cycle.

 More Training & Techniques Videos You Might Like